Pass a template slot to a component

 </TaskCard>

-</App>Passing context back through the slot: The component can expose internal computed values to the caller's template by adding extra attributes on <Slot>.
-Those become $-prefixed context variables inside the template:
+Skip on first read.
+So far data flows one direction: caller markup goes into the component.
+The reverse direction also works — a component can expose computed values back to the caller's template by adding extra attributes on <Slot>.
+Those become $-prefixed context variables visible inside the caller's <property> block:

 <!-- Component definition: expose a formatted label back to the template -->